open-telemetry/oteps/text/0250-Composite_Samplers.md

 To make this approach possible, all Consistent Probability Samplers which participate in the samplers composition need to implement the following API, in addition to the standard Sampler API.
 We will use the term _Composable Sampler_ to denote Consistent Probability Samplers which provide the new API and conform to the rules described here.
 The composite samplers in Approach Two are Composable Samplers as well.

-#### GetSamplingAdvice
+#### GetSamplingIntent

 This is a routine/function/method for all Composable Samplers.
 Its purpose is to query the sampler about the activities it would perform had it been asked to make a sampling decision for a given span, however, without constructing the actual sampling Decision.

-#### Required Arguments for GetSamplingAdvice:
+#### Required Arguments for GetSamplingIntent:

 The arguments are the same as for [`ShouldSample`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#shouldsample) except for the `TraceId`.

-- `Context` with parent Span.
+- `Context` with parent `Span`.
-- Name of the Span to be created.
+- Name of the `Span` to be created.
 - `SpanKind` of the `Span` to be created.
-- Initial set of Attributes of the Span to be created.
+- Initial set of `Attributes` of the `Span` to be created.
-- Collection of links that will be associated with the Span to be created.
+- Collection of links that will be associated with the `Span` to be created.

 #### Return value:

-The return value is a structure (`SamplingAdvice`) with the following elements:
+The return value is a structure (`SamplingIntent`) with the following elements:

 - The THRESHOLD value represented as a 14-character hexadecimal string, with value of `null` representing non-probabilistic `DROP` decision,
-- A function (`GetAttributes`) that provides a set of Attributes to be added to the Span in case of positive final sampling decision,
+- A function (`GetAttributes`) that provides a set of `Attributes` to be added to the `Span` in case of positive final sampling decision,
-- A function (`UpdateTraceState`) that given an input `Tracestate` and sampling Decision provides a `Tracestate` to be associated with the Span.
+- A function (`UpdateTraceState`) that given an input `Tracestate` and sampling Decision provides a `Tracestate` to be associated with the `Span`.
 The samplers SHOULD NOT add or modify the `th` value for the `ot` key within these functions.

 #### Constructing `SamplingResult`

 The process of constructing the final `SamplingResult` in response to a call to `ShouldSample` on the root sampler of the composite samplers tree consists of the following steps.

-- The sampler gets its own `SamplingAdvice`, it is a recursive process as described below (unless the sampler is a leaf),
+- The sampler gets its own `SamplingIntent`, it is a recursive process as described below (unless the sampler is a leaf),
 - The sampler compares the received THRESHOLD value with the trace Randomness value to arrive at the final sampling `Decision`,
-- In case of a positive sampling decision the sampler calls the received `GetAttributes` function to determine the set of Attributes to be added to the Span, in most cases it will be a recursive step,
+- In case of a positive sampling decision the sampler calls the received `GetAttributes` function to determine the set of `Attributes` to be added to the `Span`, in most cases it will be a recursive step,
-- The sampler calls the received `UpdateTraceState` function passing the parent `Tracestate` and the final sampling `Decision` to get the new `Tracestate` to be associated with the Span - again, in most cases this is a recursive step,
+- The sampler calls the received `UpdateTraceState` function passing the parent `Tracestate` and the final sampling `Decision` to get the new `Tracestate` to be associated with the `Span` - again, in most cases this is a recursive step,
 - The sampler modifies (or removes) the `th` value for the `ot` key in the `Tracestate` according to the final sampling `Decision` and the THRESHOLD used in the second step above.

 ### ConsistentRuleBased